AdaCore/learn/content/labs/intro-to-ada/chapters/arrays.rst

     #.
 Quantity of an individual product is represented by the :ada:`Quantity`
        subtype.

     #.
-Price of an individual product are represented by the :ada:`Currency`
+Price of an individual product is represented by the :ada:`Currency`
        subtype.

     #.
 Record type :ada:`Product_Info` deals with information for various